 - (18) 'positioning' means the transferring of a non-operating crew member from one place to another, at the behest of the operator, excluding: - the time of travel from a private place of rest to the designated reporting place at home base and vice versa, and - the time for local transfer from a place of rest to the commencement of duty and vice versa; - (19) 'rest facility' means a bunk or seat with leg and foot support suitable for crew members' sleeping on board an aircraft. - (20) 'reserve' means a period of time during which a crew member is required by the operator to be available to receive an assignment for an FDP, positioning or other duty notified at least 10 hours in advance. - (21) 'rest period' means a continuous, uninterrupted and defined period of time, following duty or prior to duty, during which a crew member is free of all duties, standby and reserve. - (22) 'rotation' is a duty or a series of duties, including at least one flight duty, and rest periods out of home base, starting at home base and ending when returning to home base for a rest period where the operator is no longer responsible for the accommodation of the crew member. - (23) 'single day free of duty' means, a time free of all duties and standby consisting of one day and two local nights, which is notified in advance.
-A rest period may be included as part of the single day free of duty. - (24) 'sector' means the segment of an FDP between an aircraft first moving for the purpose of taking off until it comes to rest after landing on the designated parking position. - (25) 'standby' means a pre-notified and defined period of time during which a crew member is required by the operator to be available to receive an assignment for a flight, positioning or other duty without an intervening rest period. - (26) 'airport standby' means a standby performed at the airport; - (27) other standby means a standby either at home or in a suitable accommodation; - (28) 'window of circadian low ('WOCL') means the period between 02:00 and 05:59 hours in the time zone to which a crew member is acclimatised.
+A rest period may be included as part of the single day free of duty. - (24) 'sector' means the segment of an FDP between an aircraft first moving for the purpose of taking off until it comes to rest after landing on the designated parking position. - (25) 'standby' means a pre-notified and defined period of time during which a crew member is required by the operator to be available to receive an assignment for a flight, positioning or other duty without an intervening rest period. - (26) 'airport standby' means a standby performed at the airport; - (27) 'other standby' means a standby either at home or in a suitable accommodation; - (28) 'window of circadian low ('WOCL') means the period between 02:00 and 05:59 hours in the time zone to which a crew member is acclimatised. - (29) 'unforeseen operational circumstance' is an unexpected condition that could not reasonably have been predicted and accommodated, such as bad weather or equipment malfunction, which may result in necessary on-the-day operational adjustments. - (30) 'Eastward-Westward and Westward-Eastward transition' means the transition at home base between a rotation in one direction and a rotation in the opposite direction.